donlelef/donlelef/README.md

 I founded [xtream](https://xtreamers.io) and [Reaidy](https://reaidy.ai), both of which were acquired by [TeamSystem](https://teamsystem.com) in September 2025.
 I love building things that solve relevant problems.

 ## 🎓 Academic Background
+During the PhD between the University of Pavia and EPFL, I fell in love with AI and Machine Learning.

-I've had the privilege of teaching and lecturing at several prestigious institutions:
+I've had the privilege of lecturing at several prestigious institutions:
 - **Professor** for the **Practical AI** class at the Catholic University of Milan
 - **Guest Lecturer** at the University of Pavia, Politechnic of Milan, Politechnic of Wroclaw, EPFL, and HSLU